pyrddlgym-project/pyRDDLGym/docs/jax.rst

         - Type of ``core.logic.JaxRDDLCompilerWithGrad`` defines translation from RDDL to JAX
       * - print_warnings
         - Whether to print compilation warnings
+      * - stochastic_is_fluent
+        - Whether traced stochastic nodes are seen as fluent even if all arguments are not
       * - use64bit
         - Whether to use 64 bit arithmetic